adityadwivedi525/delta-demo/README.md

 # delta-demo
-this is new delta demo repos
+this is new delta demo repos.